bazel-contrib/toolchains_llvm/README.md

 )
 ```

-Alternatively, `mold_binary` accepts a label that produces one prebuilt mold
+Alternatively, `mold_binary` accepts a source-file label for one prebuilt mold
 executable.
 This is the integration point for a separate mold Bazel module or
 an internally mirrored executable: